rogerclarkmelbourne/Arduino_STM32/STM32F1/libraries/RTClock/examples/RTCAdj/readme.md

  *  if the cumulative delay between current time and the last time when synctime()
  *  is called is lower than 100, a warning would be displayed that the drift
  *  granulity is low and may result in inaccuracy of the rtc adjustments *
+ *  note that this function can only be run once to compute the drift_duration
+ *  this is because the time of last adjustment would have been updated
+ *  by adjtime() after calibration and is no longer relevant for purpose of
+ *  computing drift duration
+ *
+ *  to run it again
+ *  1) first zero out drift duration using setbkpdrift(0)
+ *     or disconnect VBAT and power to clear backup memory
+ *  next repeat the calibration cycle
+ *  2) run synctime(time_now) with the accurate clock time
+ *  3) after a day or more (longer period cumulates more drift and increase accuracy)
+ *     run calibrate(time_now) with the accurate clock time *
  *  @param time the time_t value of the current accurate clock time */